kamranayub/pluralsight-course-dotnet-maui-testing/README.md

 ## Demo App

-The published version of the demo app is maintained separately at https://github.com/kamranayub/dotnet-maui-bowling-calculator
+The published version of the demo app is maintained separately for private distribution.

-This course repository holds the source files used for the clip demos, which you can reference.
+However, this course repository holds the demo source files used, which you can reference.

 The demo app may have received updates over time since it was published in the app stores.